GeoffChurch/subsumes/README.md

 # subsumes
 Relational term subsumption for SWI-Prolog

-`subsumes/2` is intended as a relational drop-in replacement for [`subsumes_term/2`](https://www.swi-prolog.org/pldoc/doc_for?object=subsumes_term/2).
+`subsumes/2` is intended as a relational drop-in replacement for the anyway deprecated [`terms:subsumes/2`](https://www.swi-prolog.org/pldoc/doc_for?object=subsumes/2).
 It can handle cyclic data, as well as cases where cyclic data would be induced.

 ```prolog
 ?- f(X, Y) subsumes G.